DemocracyClub/LGSF/README.md

 Ideas:

-1. Each council has a folder/package that contains contains scrapers.
+1. Each council has a folder/package that contains scrapers.

 2. There are scraper classes for _types_ of thing that might want scraping, like councillors